Rencontres Economiques d'Aix-en-Provence

 The Rencontres Économiques d'Aix-en-Provence is an international economic forum organized by French think tank Le Cercle des économistes since 2001, in the city of Aix-en-Provence, France.

 Organization

 Free and public, this forum brings together business leaders, academics, international organizations, NGOs, politicians and students for three days of discussion.

 Les Rencontres Économiques d’Aix-en-Provence has as its goal to vitalize economic debate at the French, European and international levels.
 Organized each year around one main economic and societal theme, the forum aims to make diverse influential figures debate each other as well as answer questions from the public in order to contribute to a better understanding of economic issues.
 Discussions traditionally conclude with the final declaration of the Cercle des économistes, a collection of proposals to respond to the theme addressed during the forum.

 All sessions and debates can be followed live on the official forum's website and on its YouTube channel.
-Over 350 speakers, 7,000 participants and more than 200 representatives from the print, radio, TV and online media.
+The forum brought together over 350 speakers, 7,000 participants, and more than 200 representatives from the print, radio, TV, and online media.